Automotive Collision

 Recommended: Industrial technology, metalwork, art, and computer skills

 Course Description: This course is the first year of a two-year program designed to prepare students for entry-level jobs repairing and refinishing collision damaged vehicles.
 Employment opportunities exist in automotive dealerships, independent repair shops, specialty shops or fleet operations.
 Students will learn to identify and locate cosmetic and structural panels used in construction of vehicles using program trainer vehicles.
 Students will be able to identify and use collision repair tools current with industry standards, and demonstrate the safe use of auto body hand and power towels in shop activities.
-Students will learn basic mig welding techniques as used in panel replacement and will learn to demonstrate the ability to set up and operate welding equipment used in the repair of major collision damage.
+Students will learn basic mig-welding techniques as used in panel replacement and will learn to demonstrate the ability to set up and operate welding equipment used in the repair of major collision damage.
 Students will learn industry standard metal straightening techniques used to return damaged panels to factory specifications.
-Stills will be eligible to earn their OSHA-1 safety card and their I-CAR Pro Level i Body Non-structural Certification during the first year of this program.
+Students will be eligible to earn their OSHA-10 safety card and their I-CAR Pro Level i Body Non-structural Certification during the first year of this program.
 Appropriate dress and safety standards are required at all times within the shop environment.

 Auto Collision & Repair Tech II